Marketside

 Marketside was a chain of grocery stores owned by Walmart in the metro Phoenix area.
 The stores were opened in October 2008 and closed in October 2011.
 Only four locations operated, in Chandler; Gilbert; Mesa; and Tempe.
 Each store was about 16,000 square feet in size.
 The brand was created in response to Tesco's Fresh & Easy stores, which were in a similar format.
+The brand is currently used by Walmart.